davue/ParadoxSpeedSync/README.md

 # ParadoxSpeedSync [![Jenkins](https://jenkins.stammgruppe.eu/job/ParadoxSpeedSync/job/master/badge/icon)](https://jenkins.stammgruppe.eu/blue/organizations/jenkins/ParadoxSpeedSync/activity?branch=master)
-A cross-platform tool to overcome the limitations of the speed controls of Paradox Interactive games.
+A cross-platform compatible tool to overcome the limitations of the speed controls of Clausewitz Engine games in multiplayer.

 ## What
 In games like Crusader Kings II and Hearts of Iron IV, only the host of a multiplayer session is able to control the game speed